Show All Answers

-In order to discourage the spread of COVID-19, please mail a check or money order, payable to City of Buffalo TVA, to 65 Niagara Square, Room 115, Buffalo, NY 14202.
+Please mail a check or money order, payable to City of Buffalo TVA, to 65 Niagara Square, Room 115, Buffalo, NY 14202.
 Postmark date is payment date.

 Payments can also be made online at www.paycourtonline.com, or by telephone by dialing 888-912-1541 (service fees apply).

 Fines can be paid by remitting payment to:Buffalo Traffic Violations Agency65 Niagara Square115 City HallBuffalo, NY 14202

 Online payments can be made using a credit or debit card by visiting paycourtonline.com.
 Please have your ticket number or case number available (service charges apply).

 Payments can be made using a credit or debit card by calling 888-912-1541.
 Please have your ticket number or case number available (service charges apply).